nguyer/global-forum-2022-firefly-workshop/README.md

 # Hyperledger FireFly Workshop
 _Hyperledger Global Forum 2022_

 Welcome to the FireFly Workshop at Hyperledger Global Forum 2022!
+We're glad you're here!
 By the end of this workshop you will have learned through hands on experience how to:

 - Set up a FireFly local development environment
 - Connect FireFly to a public testnet